 The Church Council serves as a place and a forum for representatives from all of the church’s Committees and Boards to come together along with staff and the Moderator and Church Clerk to do long-term planning, focus on ideas about church growth, to do some work with the budget process, and to help implement ideas that come from the church at large, as well as to send ideas along for the consideration of the wider congregational body at the Mid-Year and Annual Meetings.

-Serves as Business Manager of FBC.
+John Thomson (he/him/his) serves as Treasurer of FBC.
 He graduated from Yale College and received his law degree from Harvard Law.
 John has extensive experience in real estate law and has served on the City of Beverly Planning Board and the Beverly Historical Society Board of Directors.
 John lives in Beverly with his wife Loyce.
 As empty nesters, John and his wife Loyce enjoy spending time with their children and granddaughter who still live locally, travelling, and playing in the church’s bell choirs.